top of page

 Avoid placing plants directly onto a wood floor, even if they are on a waterproof saucer, to avoid excessive moisture buildup.
 To allow for air circulation underneath the pot and saucer, always use trivets or short stands.
 By doing this, you can keep your wooden floor from being harmed by condensation on the saucer.

 How do we fix these?
-Full replacment of the board is normally necessary.
+Full replacement of the board is normally necessary.
 Then sanding of the floors to blend.
-Factory finished boards will require more like planks onsite for replacment.
+Factory finished boards will require more like planks onsite for replacement.

 Over time, hardwood floors can lose their luster and develop worn patches due to normal wear and tear.
 Regular maintenance, such as sweeping and mopping with a damp microfiber cloth, can help prolong the life of your floor's finish.
 However, eventually, the floor will need to be sanded and refinished to restore its original beauty.
 Choosing the right finish will make a huge difference in the longevity of your floors.